 Truss Question: What areas or neighborhoods are you seeing an increase in D.C.?

 Tom: There's so many great options for small business owners who are looking for office space in D.C., including neighborhoods such as Dupont Circle, Chinatown, and East End of D.C. are getting a lot of traction.
-The CBD - or Central Business District - is also very popular and we're seeing a lot of interest from small to medium sized business owners to find their next office space in those areas.
+The CBD - or Central Business District - in downtown Washington, D.C. is also very popular and we're seeing a lot of interest from small to medium sized business owners to find their next office space in those areas.

 Truss Question: What are your favorite areas?